shirinasadix/kmclab/README.md

 ### Multi Run (Diffusion Coefficient Calculation)

-The example below shows how to run multiple independent KMC trajectories on a hexagonal lattice, average the MSD, and extract the diffusion coefficient.
+The example below shows how to run multiple independent KMC trajectories on a lattice, average the MSD, and extract the diffusion coefficient.

 #### Step 1: Import and setup output directories